 To see more data details we can change to the grid view by clicking the “Raw Grid” button near the top of the page.
 This view gives a single row for each record in the forecast data.
 In this example, we will have one row of forecast data for each day of the 15-day forecast at the location we selected.
 You can see the various weather metrics that are provided in the output data.
 These metrics include common values such as temperature, precipitation, and wind as well as less common value such as heat index, cloud cover, and wind gusts.
 For more information on the details regarding our weather metrics, please see our Weather Data Documentation.

-We could now download the data as a CSV by pressing the “Download all data” button for manual import into various analysis tools, but instead, we’ll switch to the API view to generate the query URL.
+We could now download the data as a CSV by pressing the “Download all data” button for manual import into various analysis tools, but instead, we’ll switch to the API view to generate the query URL by clicking the ‘Query API’ button.
 Using a query URL will allow us to directly import our weather forecast data into Power BI.
 In addition, this query will allow Power BI to fetch live data and refresh the data so that our forecast data is always current.
 Since the default query URL output is CSV, which Power BI can read directly, we can simply press the “Copy full query” button to copy the query URL to the clipboard.

 We can now use this URL to load the weather query results directly into Power BI.
 After we load our Power BI interface, we’ll load the data by selecting the Web option from the Get Data menu.
 This will start the process of importing data via the URL that we just copied.